Key Takeaways

 - Data accessibility: can analytics and AI teams get what they need, when they need it?

 These connect technical outcomes to business outcomes.
-They're the language CFOs understand.
+They're the language your leadership team understands.
 Set them before the programme starts.
 Review them at every phase gate.

 Turning Strategy into a Roadmap

 A strategy tells you what to do.
-A roadmap tells you when, in what order, and with what dependencies accounted for.
+An application modernization roadmap tells you when, in what order, and with what dependencies accounted for.
 That distinction matters more than most teams realise, especially across programmes that run for multiple years.

 Each phase of your roadmap should end with something the business can see, use, and measure.
 Phases that exist solely to complete infrastructure work with no visible outcome are how programmes quietly lose executive support.